Compressible Flow CFD Training Package, Beginners

 Problem 1 deals with the flow of water vapor as the main fluid (primary) and the secondary fluid (suction) within a convergent-divergent Steam Ejector.
 The purpose of the present simulation is to investigate the behavior of primary and secondary fluid after passing through the internal convergent-divergent nozzle and the ejector diffuser.
 In the present model, due to the vacuum pressure difference between the two inlet fluids, the suction phenomenon for the secondary fluid has to occur.

 Airfoil, Wing, and Airplane

 Problem 3 simulates the airflow around the aircraft wing with a flap and slat.
-In this project, a 3D airplane wing is designed; In such a way, a Flap is on the trailing edge, and a Slat is on the leading edge of the wing.
+In this project, a 3D airplane wing is designed; In such a way a Flap is on the trailing edge, and a Slat is on the wing’s leading edge.

 Project 4 is going to study a Supersonic Compressible Flow adjacent to an F-35 plane.
 The geometry is a 20-meter F-35 plane inside a 150-meter wind tunnel.
 The air is considered a compressible ideal gas, and the Mach number of 2.0 was achieved at the maximum speed of 544 m/s.

 In study 5, the effect of different altitudes of a high-speed DRONE has been studied.
 The fluid is air, and we considered it as a compressible ideal gas.
 The maximum speed of the drone is 30 m/s, and the investigated altitudes are 20m and 2000m as low and high altitudes, respectively.

 Shock Wave in Supersonic Airflow (Compressible Flow)